singletonsd/ravimoshark-apis-task-libs-android/docs/TasksApi.md

 Boolean metadata = true; // Boolean | If metadata is needed (for pagination controls) String refClient = "refClient_example"; // String | Data from a desired client Finished finished = new Finished(); // Finished | Get all, finished or unfinished task.
 Default not finished.
-String technicianId = "technicianId_example"; // String | Id from a desired technician
+Long technicianId = 789L; // Long | Id from a desired technician
 Date dateFixFrom = new Date(); // Date | Date fix from Date dateCallUntil = new Date(); // Date | Date call until Date dateCallFrom = new Date(); // Date | Date call from